-Given the increasing risk and very low returns from short-term unsecured bank investments, the Council aims to further diversify into more secure and/or higher yielding asset classes during 2020/21.
-This is especially the case for the estimated £8.0 million that is available for longer-term investment.
-The majority of the Council's surplus cash is currently invested in short-term unsecured bank deposits and money market funds.
-This diversification will represent a continuation of the strategy followed in 2019/20.
+Given the increasing risk and low returns from short-term unsecured bank investments, the Council continues to diversify into more secure and/or higher yielding asset classes.
+This is especially the case for the £8.0 million that is available for longer-term investment.
+The remainder of the Council's surplus cash is currently invested in short-term unsecured bank deposits and money market funds.
+This diversification will represent a continuation of the strategy followed in 2021/22.